SteveJustin1963/tec-ORAC/README.md

-# hey.. a WTF tec-1 project .... "+ is that a question? +"
+# "Hey ORAC!".... "+ I'm not Siri, + is that a question? + "

-The original prototype for the Z-80 computer was not referred to as TEC-1, and it is unlikely that it resembled any of the machines shown in photos.
-It was informally known as Orac, and unfortunately, it no longer exists.
-It was constructed by John Hardy.
-To recreate a true ORAC inspired by the lore of Blake's 7, the source code is available, but batteries are not included.
+" The original prototype for the Z-80 computer was not referred to as TEC-1...[ and it is unlikely that it resembled any of the machines shown in the photos] however it was informally known as Orac, and unfortunately, it no longer exists.
+It was constructed by John Hardy"

+To recreate a true fake ORAC inspired by the lore of Blake's 7, here socme code, blue prints and some midnight hackery.

 ![images](https://user-images.githubusercontent.com/58069246/169675890-4557e685-832e-451e-829e-feefe77f64c5.jpg)
 ![download](https://user-images.githubusercontent.com/58069246/169675835-ab187108-cb51-4a44-87c6-ca178ea2161c.jpg)